 The Associate of Science is considered an academic degree and some students who earn an Associate of Science choose to continue their education in a bachelor's degree program.
-In South Carolina, the Associate of Applied Science in the technology fields are consistent, in content, with Associate of Science degrees offered in Virginia and North Carolina; however, due to state regulations, the degree conferred in these technology programs is the Associate of Applied Science degrees without opportunity for transfer credit; however, students may enter bachelor's degrees with advanced standing for their earned work at the associate's level.
+In South Carolina, the Associate of Applied Science in the technology fields are consistent, in content, with Associate of Science degrees offered in Virginia and North Carolina; however, due to state regulations, the degree conferred in these technology programs is the Associate of Applied Science.
+The Associate of Applied Science degree programs in all health science fields are considered terminal degrees without opportunity for transfer credit; however, students may enter bachelor's degrees with advanced standing for their earned work at the associate's level.
 The associate degree programs prepare graduates for careers as practitioners in their respective fields.